 Not All Teachers Are Created Equally

 Well, this is my personal take on it.
 My philosophy is yes, we are all yoga teachers in the great big journey of life.
 But for the teaching of yoga poses, I’m so sorry, but not all teachers are created equally.

-Yoga poses require a massive attention to detail, attention and knowledge of anatomy as well as of yoga philosophy and to teach yoga is such a gift, only those most dedicated to yoga, who give their lives to yoga, can be called true teachers.
+Yoga poses require a massive attention to detail, attention and knowledge of anatomy as well as of yoga philosophy and to teach yoga is such a gift, only those most dedicated to yoga, who give their lives to yoga and mindful movement, can be called true teachers.

 Advanced Poses don’t mean Advanced Yogis

 This is how i have come to this conclusion.
 I first learnt yoga when I was 18 in India, and largely taught myself from a book.
 I then was a beginner yogi for the next decade or so, just learning, seeing absorbing and unable to discriminate one teacher from the next.

 In my mid-twenties, I basically thought that the teacher who could get into the most ‘advanced’ pose was the most advanced teacher.
 And I thought that the teachers who could force my body into the most advanced positions were also the most advanced teachers.

 The bliss of youth!